The Central Asian countries of Azerbaijan and Uzbekistan share many similarities. However, as a tourist, I was struck by their differences.

 Note: For some, Azerbaijan counts as being in the Caucasus, along with Georgia and Armenia.
 However, my guide in Azerbaijan spoke of his country as being in Central Asia.

--They’ve both switched their alphabets from Cyrillic to Latin, although there is still more Cyrillic to be seen in Uzbekistan than in Azerbaijan (at least to my eye and in my limited experience).
+They’ve both switched their alphabets from Cyrillic to Latin, although there is still more Cyrillic to be seen in Uzbekistan than in Azerbaijan.

 Here’s the poster for the plov restaurant my guide, Kamal, and I went to in Samarkand, Uzbekistan: